simul/Teleport/README.md

 ## Building the Android Vulkan OpenXR Client with Visual Studio

+1. Build the PC client as above.
-1. Use Android Studio to install the appropriate NDK (see release.properties).
+2. Use Android Studio to install the appropriate NDK (see release.properties).
-2. Install the appropriate JDK (see release.properties) and set JAVA_HOME
+3. Install the appropriate JDK from [Java Archive](https://www.oracle.com/java/technologies/javase/jdk14-archive-downloads.html) (see release.properties) and set JAVA_HOME
-3. Install the current stable [AGDE](https://developer.android.com/games/agde#downloads)
+4. Install the current stable [AGDE](https://developer.android.com/games/agde#downloads)
-4. Open the sln in build_android_vs in Visual Studio.
+5. Open the sln in build_android_vs in Visual Studio.
+6. Go to Tools -> Settings -> Cross Platform -> C++ -> Android
-5. Build and run.
+7. Build and run.

+## Building UE4 plugin

+The UE4 plugin is not currently functional, it will be updated in mid-2022.

+1. Build pthread.2015.sln in "\thirdparty\srt\submodules\pthread-win32" in Release x64.
+    * You will need to target pthread_lib to the same toolset as your Unreal.
+    * You may need to disable Whole Program Optimisation.
+2. Using CMakeGUI:
+    * Set src: (Teleport Folder) and bin: (Teleport Folder)/plugins/UnrealDemo/Plugins/RemotePlay/Libraries.
+    * Your platform, and toolset, **must** match your Unreal Engine configuration.
+    * Enable **Advanced** view in CMake-GUI, if you can't find any of the following settings.
+    * Ensure LIBAV_USE_DYNAMIC_RUNTIME is checked: Unreal uses the dynamic runtimes so this is needed for compatibility.
+    * Make sure REMOTEPLAY_SERVER is checked: this removes the client and test projects from the build.
+    * For Basis, you can just set STATIC to unchecked, this will make it use the dynamic runtimes.
+    * Ensure BUILD_AS_LIBRARY is checked for Basis.
+    * Uncheck ENABLE_ENCRYPTION.
+    * Remove RelWithDebInfo and MinSizeRelease configurations.
+3. Right-click UnrealDemo.uproject and select Generate Visual Studio project files and then Switch Unreal Engine version to Simul's private 4.22 branch.
+4. Add the created projects to the solution at plugins/UnrealDemo/UnrealDemo.sln.
+Make sure that the release build of libavstream is configured to compile in Development Editor solution config.
+The projects needed are:
+    * basisu
+    * efp
+    * enet
+    * haicrypt_virtual
+    * libavstream
+    * TeleportServer
+    * srt_static
+    * srt_virtual

+5. Ensure cuda_kernels project in libavstream solution is at least toolset Visual Studio 2019.
+6. Build the projects, this creates static libraries for UnrealDemo to link.
+7. Open and build the UE4 project in `Development Editor` configuration.
+8. Go to Edit->Editor Preferences, General->Performance and disable "Use Less CPU When in Background".
+This is to prevent UE switching to a slow low-power mode when the Editor window is not in focus.
+9. Put r.ShaderDevelopmentMode=1 in your UE4 directory\Engine\Config\ConsoleVariables.ini
+10. (OPTIONAL) Package the project for `Windows 64-bit` platform.
+This is recommended for best performance during testing.

 ## Firewall setup
 1. Go to Windows Security->Firewall & Network->Advanced Settings.